jelmerk/liferay-6.1-build-template/readme.md

 8. Start the portal by going to build/portal/apache-tomcat/bin and running

    on windows :

       catalina.bat run

       or

       catalina.bat jpda run

       to start up in debug mode

    on linux :

       ./catalina.sh run

-    OR
+      or

       ./catalina.sh jpda run

    to start up in debug mode

 9. To log in as administrator, go to http://localhost:8080 and log in with

    username : administrator@yourportal.com
    password : s3cr3t

    Or different credentials if you made changes to your portal-ext.properties file in step 5

 10. Open the project in [intellij idea](http://www.jetbrains.com/idea/) and start working!